Frou Frou (band)

-In 2017, Heap and Sigsworth reunited as Frou Frou for Heap's Mycelia Tour.
-They released an EP of unreleased Frou Frou demos for Details' 20th anniversary in 2022.
+Frou Frou are an English electronic duo composed of musician and singer Imogen Heap and record producer Guy Sigsworth.
+On tour they were joined by David Daniels on guitar and keyboards.
+Daniels was the remix producer for their tracks on the Garden State soundtrack.They released their only studio album, Details, in 2002.
+It yielded their breakout single "Breathe In", which appeared on the UK Singles Chart, and also contained the song "Let Go", which rose to popularity in the United States due to its use in the Grammy Award–winning soundtrack for Zach Braff's 2004 film Garden State.
+Details was received warmly by critics but sold poorly and, with no plans to release a follow-up record, the duo amicably disbanded.
+They briefly reunited in 2004 to record the song "Holding Out for a Hero" for the 2004 film Shrek 2's soundtrack.

+In 2017, Frou Frou reunited for Heap's Mycelia Tour.
+"A New Kind of Love", an unreleased demo of theirs, went viral on TikTok in 2021.
+They officially released it the following year—with it later charting on Billboard's Hot Rock & Alternative Songs chart in 2025—as the lead single of their archival extended play (EP) Off Cuts (2022), which consisted of demos.

 History

 1997–2002: Introductions

 Heap and Sigsworth met in 1996 when Heap was 17 years old after Sigsworth was given a demo recorded by Heap and asked to meet with her.
 The two first collaborated when Heap contributed guest vocals to Sigsworth's band Acacia.
 Sigsworth later wrote two songs for Heap's 1998 debut studio album, I Megaphone, including her debut single, "Getting Scared".
 As Heap went on tour throughout North America and Europe to promote the album, Sigsworth continued to write and produce for other artists, including Madonna and Björk.
 As Heap's record label Almo Sounds lost funding, they asked Heap for a second album, and dropped her soon after being acquired by Universal, while Acacia was disbanded.

 Sigsworth began work on an album in 2001, which he initially envisioned as a solo album consisting of songs written and produced by Sigsworth with features from various singers, poets, and rappers.
 After working with Heap on a song, Sigsworth instead decided to form Frou Frou with her, and the two began working on an album together.